 Catholic Charities extends its services and resources to all in need; convenes the Catholic community to fulfill the Church’s mission of social justice; and advocates for social justice and seeks to empower others to do the same.

-The Ministry of Compassion is a group to support you and others who have lost loved ones.
+The Ministry of Compassion (grief Support) is a group to support you and others who have lost loved ones.

 The OLGC Conference of The Society of St. Vincent de Paul helps people in need in Vienna and surrounding communities in Fairfax County.We offer assistance and support for people struggling financially due to circumstances like poverty, unemployment, or illness.
 We provide help with rent, utilities, food, and other basic needs.
 We also provide referral assistance to free and low-cost resources in our area.
 And, we are available to meet with you in person to offer friendly support and to see if there are other ways we can be of help.